The seven coldest temperatures ever recorded on Earth

-And there are some cities in our country that go weeks and weeks without temperatures coming anywhere near zero (take a look at these five:)
+And there are some Canadian cities that go weeks and weeks without temperatures coming anywhere near zero (take a look at these five:)

-Still, as bad as last week was, we looked into it, and even with the icy temperatures that gripped our country from the Prairies to Newfoundland, the seven cold-temperature records below were in no danger of being broken.
+We looked into it, and even with Canada's usual suite of frigid winter weather just on the horizon, the seven cold-temperature records below are in no danger of being broken.

 Prospect Creek, Alaska